-- b) "Full Time equivalent (FTE)" means the ratio of an employee's regularly scheduled hours compared to that of the regular work week for that position. - c) "Immediate family member" means spouse, parent, child, sibling, parent-in-law, sibling-in-law, child-in-law, grandparent, and grandchild.
+- b) "Full Time Eequivalent (FTE)" means the ratio of an Eemployee's regularly scheduled hours compared to that of the Rregular Wwork Wweek for that position. - c) "Immediate Ffamily Mmember" means spouse, parent, child, sibling, parent-in-law, sibling-in-law, child-in-law, grandparent, and grandchild.
 Exceptions for unique circumstances may be approved at the discretion of the CAO.

-- e)d) "Permanent part time employee" means any employee hired on a permanent basis whose employment contract commits to regularly scheduled hours of at least 0.6 FTE for that position. - d)e) "Regular work week" means the normal weekly work hours, where a week is Sunday to Saturday.
+- d) "Permanent Full -Time Employee" means any Employee hired on a permanent basis whose employment contract commits to regularly scheduled hours of at least 1.0 FTE for that position XXX-2025 - e)e) "Permanent Ppart Ttime Eemployee" means any Eemployee hired on a permanent basis whose employment contract commits to regularly scheduled hours of at least 0.6 FTE for that position. - d)f) "Regular Wwork Wweek" means the normal weekly work hours, where a week is Sunday to Saturday.
 For the purposes of this policy, the Town recognizes three regular workweeks: